-All design students are on assistantships.
-Full remission of tuition, an annual stipend of about $16,000.00 and up to $1500.00 annual travel funding, as approved by faculty.
+All design students are on assistantships, including full remission of tuition, an annual stipend of about $16,000.00 and up to $1500.00 annual travel funding as approved by faculty.
 Total average support over three years: more than $161,000.00

 Seven to eight design graduates are recruited every other year for enrollment in the Fall of even-numbered calendar years: two in costume design, two in lighting design, two in scenic design, and one or two in sound and media/projection design.

 While in residence at UT, MFA designers have won more than 100 regional and national design awards since the inception of the program.